 More recently, the web enabled enterprises to collaborate globally.
 The chance to be part of a team aiming to restart a web collaboration venture drew Tom to SiteScape.
 He played a critical role in focusing a fuzzy value proposition – in large part through digital marketing – and shaping a new generation, open source product that lead to the company’s sale to Novell.

 At the Massachusetts Department of Energy Resources, Tom drove culture shifts that improved the performance of statewide clean energy initiatives through a combination of digital marketing, partnerships and information technology – including agile applications development – to do things differently – in ways that were previously foreign.

 On the personal side, Tom and his wife, Michèle, are long-time residents of Sudbury.
-Michèle is a former member of the town’s K-8 school committee and remains a political activist.
+Michèle is a former member of the town’s K-8 school committee and remains a political activist when she not creating impressive quilts.
 Their older son graduated in 2014 from Colby College, where he majored in environmental studies with a marine science concentration.
 His honors thesis examined the role of underutilized seafood in New England’s seafood system.
-He is currently Science Fellow at Oceana, a leading international ocean advocacy non-profit.
+In 2018 he received his Masters in Marine Affairs from URI.
 At Colby, he was a stalwart of the school’s Ultimate Frisbee team.
-Their younger son is a freshman at Connecticut College majoring in international relations, with a minor in French and Arabic.
-This followed a gap year during which he taught English in rural Thailand and spent three months in Senegal improving his French, learning Wolof, and thoroughly absorbing the country’s culture.
+Their younger son is graduating from Brown in 2018, with a concentration in International Development Studies.
+He speaks French, Arabic, Wolof, plus a little Thai.
 In his leisure time, Tom travels, flies and instructs in gliders, Scuba dives with three quarters of his family, and drums with whatever jazz and blues musicians will have him.